Mexican spider monkey: Conservation

-Since 2020 the Yucatan spider monkey has entered the Red list of the IUCN as an endangered species, which means it is currently facing high risks of extinction within the next 45 years.
+Since 2020 the Mexican spider monkey has entered the Red List of the IUCN as an endangered species, which means it is currently facing high risks of extinction within the next 45 years.
 According to data collected by the Global Forest Watch across Mexico, El Salvador, Belize, Guatemala, and Honduras, deforestation is the main reason behind the decrease of population of this species.
-If deforestation remains at this rate, Yucatan spider monkey’s habitat has been predicted to reduce by 40% within the next 40 years.
+If deforestation remains at this rate, Mexican spider monkey's habitat has been predicted to reduce by 40% within the next 40 years.

 Human threats play a major role in the decrease of population of the species.
-The fragmentation of the Yucatan spider monkeys among its different countries of habitat, has demonstrated to increase its vulnerability to hunting, as spider monkeys are among the most hunted monkeys for pet trade and for their good meat.
+The fragmentation of the Mexican spider monkeys among its different countries of habitat, has demonstrated to increase its vulnerability to hunting, as spider monkeys are among the most hunted monkeys for pet trade and for their good meat.
 Livestock farming, palm oil monocultures, and other mega-projects such as mining projects are at the origin of the important habitat loss in this region.
 Furthermore, the long birth interval of this subspecies, results in the higher risk of extinction, especially in areas that are threatened by human usage.